A vision for transformed care

 Creating the five year forward view for social care

-Incremental change is not an option: now is the time to re-build adult social care from the bottom up, re-shaping service interventions not only around a more individual understanding of people’s needs, but also around the creativity and capacity of individuals and families and leadership within communities.
+Incremental change is not an option.
+Now is the time to re-build adult community care and health systems from the bottom up.
+We need to re-shape service interventions – not only around a more individual understanding of people’s needs, but also around the creativity and capacity of individuals and families and leadership within communities.
 Too often in the past, the potential of people and communities to contribute to better services has been overlooked.

 Total transformation must change systems and processes, but first it must change hearts and minds.
 We need language that we all understand – that enables managers to explore ways to improve services whilst balancing budgets, but also helps people to think about how their communities can flourish.
 It will be difficult – trust me – but we need to find goals that we can all agree are worth working towards.Clenton Farquharson, person who uses services and Director, Community Navigator Services